ALL FY16 TUITION ASSISTANCE REQUEST MUST BE PROCESSED BY THE BEC BY THE COB ON 15 SEPTEMBER 2016

 Schools Aboard Camp Pendleton

-The Joint Education Center (JEC) at Camp Pendleton provides a wide range of high quality educational programs to enhance professional and personal learning for all active duty personnel and their family members.
+The Base Education Center (BEC) at Camp Pendleton provides a wide range of high quality educational programs to enhance professional and personal learning for all active duty personnel and their family members.
 The following includes schools and programs offered on base:

 Central Michigan University – (760) 725-0485